Kärcher High-pressure cleaner HD 9/23 De

 For independent use in areas with poor infrastructure: the HD 9/23 De diesel-powered, mobile cold water high-pressure cleaner with 230 bar pressure for high cleaning performance.

-Ideal wherever difficult external conditions and demanding cleaning tasks meet: the HD 9/23 De diesel-powered cold water high-pressure cleaner with Yanmar diesel engine generates the electricity it needs itself.
-If necessary, the required water can also be suctioned directly from bodies of water, allowing you to work in areas with poor infrastructure.
-With a water pressure of 230 bar, the machine measures up to almost any task.
+Ideal wherever difficult external conditions and demanding cleaning tasks meet: the HD 9/23 De diesel-powered, cold water high-pressure cleaner with its resilient Yanmar diesel engine generates the electricity it needs itself.
+If necessary, the required water can be sucked directly from lakes or ponds, allowing you to work in areas with poor infrastructure.
+The machine delivers an impressive 230 bar water pressure and therefore measures up to any task.
 Its ergonomic frame concept and the puncture-proof wheels guarantee maximum mobility, while the robust basic frame can withstand heavy-duty use.
-With the EASY!Force high-pressure gun, which makes use of the recoil force of the high-pressure jet to reduce the holding force for the operator to zero, as well as the EASY!Lock quick-release fasteners, which make set-up and dismantling five times faster than with conventional screw connections, the machine is very convenient to use.
 A large water filter and a thermostat valve are built in to protect the pump.
-Useful optional enhancements, like the extra cage frame with eyelets for crane loading, round off the machine.
+The HD 9/23 De from the HD Gasoline Advanced range impresses with its simple operating concept, storage options for accessories and practical expansion options.
+For example, an attachment kit for a hose reel and an extracage frame with eyelets for loading onto a crane are also available as optional extras.

 Features and benefits